- What is the Year of Food and Farming?

 and retailers, or support industries which provide seeds, machinery, equipment etc. to

-New or updated learning materials will be produced for use in schools, to help support recent
+the farming industry. - New or updated learning materials will be produced for use in schools, to help support recent

 and forthcoming changes to the curriculum, particularly at 11–16.